Miskamyasa/mmkl/README.md

 ## Installation of the keyboard layout bundle file

-Copy MMKL.bundle file to either:
+Copy MMKL-HE-RU.bundle and/or MMKL-SOUL files to either:

 - /Library/Keyboard Layouts/ (all users)
 - ~/Library/Keyboard Layouts/ (current user only)